 53. Twist and paint paper plates

 Process art puts more emphasis on the process of creating rather than the results themselves.
-This active art activity needs only paint and paper plates and reveals all sorts of interesting results.
+This active art activity requires only paint and paper plates and reveals all sorts of interesting results.

 54. Scoop up ice cream cone art